 - free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - class: specify the path of the class to be executed.
 If none is specified, Cuckoo will try to execute the main function specified in the Jar's MANIFEST file.

-- procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - pdf: used to run and analyze PDF documents.
+- procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll. - pdf: used to run and analyze PDF documents.